sadish-d/support_vector_machine/README.md

 # support vector machine

-This is a study of binary classification using support vector machine.
+This is a study of binary classification using support vector machines.

 Here is a visualization of data with binary categories and how my support vector machine classifies them.